-There has been no cancellation or modification to the ESOS during 2020.
+There has been no options granted or cancellation or modification to the ESOS during 2020 and 2021.

 Movement of share options during the financial year

 The following table illustrates the number (No.) and weighted average exercise prices (WAEP) of, and movements in, share options during the financial year: